 As the ghee begins to heat, add garlic paste and cook it for a few minutes or till it begins to turn golden.
 (Keep stirring continuously and tossing the garlic around to prevent it from burning.)

 Add ginger paste and cook till the ginger is cooked and the ginger & garlic give no raw smell.
 Keep stirring continuously.

-Reduce heat and add the ground spices along with red chili powder, turmeric powder and salt.
+Reduce heat and add the ground spices along with red chilli powder, turmeric powder and salt.

-Stir for 10 seconds and add tomato pulp.
+Stir for 10 seconds and add tomato puree.

 Increase heat and cook till the masala releases oil, stirring frequently.

 Add water and cook for 3 – 5 minutes.

 Adjust the amount of water to attain consistency of your choice.